 Karen is also a member of the board of directors for the Frisco YMCA and the NorthTexas Community Giving Foundation.
 During her free time, Karen enjoys shopping for her store and interior design, visiting art exhibitions, traveling abroad and exploring new culinary delights.

 Will Odom is the founder and CEO of The Next Dimension Marketing and Management, LLC.
 He currently works as Project Manager at Verizon and has a heart for the arts due to 18 years in the music industry.
 Will is a member of Grammy365 recording academy and artist manager for singer/songwriter Crystal Cameron.
-Will has extensive marketing, PR, and event planning experience as marketing director at WeTalkRadio Network, PR Manager for All Things Beautiful & Co., Project Manager for 12:53 Entertainment in Atlanta Ga., and securing entertainment for the annual ML King, Jr Luncheon and Justice Award on behalf of the Dallas Bar Association.
-Will holds the following certificates: PMP, CKT Designer, Network Provisioner, Telecomm business solution, MEDC credit smart, Six Sigma yellow belt.
+Will has extensive marketing, PR, and event planning experience as marketing director at WeTalkRadio Network, PR Manager for All Things Beautiful & Co., Project Manager for 12:53 Entertainment.
+Will secures the entertainment for the annual MLK Jr Luncheon and Justice Award hosted by the Dallas Bar Association.
+Will holds the following certificates: PMP, CKT Designer, Network Provisioner, Telecom Business Solution, MEDC, and Six Sigma Yellow Belt.